outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'aligning error & fix sources' also corrects the 'power source distribution imbalance' error, which is another way to derive this insight, using the structural interface (correct distribution imbalance with alignment)

   - connecting function of math/logic
-    - a problem like the following is a logic problem that can respond to the general solution workflow of:
+    - a problem like the following is a logic problem that can respond to the general solution workflow (given a problem format of a function to check possible solutions with) of:
       - 'identify the unique correct solution in a solution set'
       - 'identify which solutions are not correct, reducing the set to a size of 1'
       - this can be converted to a math problem of:
         - iterating through solutions
         - checking each solution to see if it solves the problem ('equalizing both sides of a function')
-        - removing it if not
+        - removing it from the solution set if not
         - otherwise checking if the set of possible remaining solutions has a size of 1 yet to give a success signal
         - continuing iteration if not
       - the connection between these interfaces is in the structure of logic (math being structural information in core terms like numbers):